aamitesh465-wq/Banmod-by-Bart-/README.md

 # Banmod-by-Bart-
-This is mod file of Banmod by bart 2.3.7 - !
-DOES NOT CONTAIN ITS .DLL !
+This is a Banmod by bart vanilla mod 2.3.7 - !
+I DO NOT OWN THE MOD ALL CREDIT GOES TOGianniBart !
 BanMod for Among Us
 Cover